The Canadian Landmine Foundation: A History

 In the aftermath of this monumental achievement, CLMF was formed with the help of many prominent Canadians.
 The Canadian government was committed to continue supporting the campaign against landmines, and through the Canadian Landmine Fund, provided financial support to charitable organizations such as CLMF.
 With this support, CLMF was able to undertake 91 projects in 13 countries, fund the training of 17 mine detection dogs and raise over $4 million between 1999 and 2008.
 It also spearheaded the successful Night of a Thousand Dinners (N1KD) campaign, known know as Meals for a Mine-Free World, that saw thousands of Canadians come together on November 21 to support the campaign against landmines.
 Celebrities such as Sir Paul McCartney, Governor General Michaëlle Jean, and American Secretary of State Colin Powell have all been involved with N1KD events.
 At its peak, 90% of Canadian Rotary Districts were hosting dinners and there was participation in over forty countries worldwide.

 By 2009, the Canadian Landmine Fund had expired and the CLMF underwent a drastic reduction.
 Without government funding to support operational costs, the organization decided to move from its Toronto offices and let go its five full-time staff members.
 It moved to the Centre for International Governance Innovation (CIGI) in Waterloo, Ontario and reduced its Waterloo staff to one Administrative Coordinator.
 Through the University of Winnipeg, Clarita Fernandez managed the financial aspects of the Foundation.
 In 2010, it moved into the Laurier Centre for Military, Strategic and Disarmament Studies at Wilfrid Laurier University.
-Today, there are two part-time staff members there, Caitlin McWilliams and Matthew Wiseman, who deal with administrative and website-related duties while Clarita continues at the University of Winnipeg as acting Accounts Manager.
+Today, there are two part-time staff members there, Matt Baker and Matthew Wiseman, who deal with administrative and website-related duties while Clarita continues at the University of Winnipeg as acting Accounts Manager.

 Important Events in the History of CLMF